About

 American contralto Jasmin White “has it all” (VRT News).
 Their deep, flexible, warm and agile voice exudes charisma that captures an audience from their first note.
 White possesses a remarkable versatility, adapting both vocal technique and stage presence to seamlessly navigate diverse genres; they can shift from the light and charming demands of Rossini, requiring "a smile, kindness, cordiality, quietly and with the greatest of ease," to the profound depths of Wagner’s drama.
 In this realm of Wagnerian mystery and power, their mature voice becomes "beautiful and full of pathos, perfectly in their element”.
 (Knopskaya, Deknopper from Cultuurpakt)

-The 24/25 season marks Jasmin White’s first season as a member of the soloist ensemble at Volksoper Wien.
-This season at Volksoper, White will perform Die Zauberflöte (Dritte Dame), Jolanthe und der Nussknacker (Martha), La Rondine (Suzy), and Die lustigen Weiber von Windsor (Frau Reich).
-Earlier in the season, White will make a variety of debuts, including Disinganno in Il trionfo del Tempo e del Disinganno with Les Arts Florissants, Sorceress in Danish National Symphony Orchestra, and will join Il Pomo d'Oro for two productions, including Alcina (Bradamante) and Jeptha (Hamor) at Madrid’s Teatro Real, Paris’ Théâtre des Champs-Elysées, Konzerthaus Dortmund, and Vienna’s Theater an der Wien.
-In spring, White welcomes a trio of Mahler symphonies: Mahler 2 at the Osterfestspiele Salzburg with the Finnish Radio Symphony Orchestra, conducted by Esa-Pekka Salonen, then returning to their home country to perform Mahler 3 with Kansas City Symphony in May and again with Oregon Symphony in June.
-Finally, White will close out the season in recital with pianist MichaÅ‚ Biel in Bergen, Norway, and a summer tour of Il trionfo del Tempo e del Disinganno with Les Arts Florissants.
+Last season at Volksoper, White performed Die Zauberflöte (Dritte Dame), Jolanthe und der Nussknacker (Martha), La Rondine (Suzy), and Die lustigen Weiber von Windsor (Frau Reich).
+Earlier in the season, White made a variety of debuts, including Disinganno in Il trionfo del Tempo e del Disinganno with Les Arts Florissants, Sorceress in Dido and Aeneas with the Danish National Symphony Orchestra, and with Il Pomo d'Oro for two baroque concert productions, including Alcina (Bradamante) and Jephtha (Hamor) at The Barbican, MUPA Budapest, NOSPR Katowice, Auditorio Oviedo, Madrid’s Teatro Real, Paris’ Théâtre des Champs-Elysées, Konzerthaus Dortmund, and Vienna’s Theater an der Wien.
+In spring 2025, White welcomed a trio of Mahler symphonies: Mahler 2 at the Osterfestspiele Salzburg with the Finnish Radio Symphony Orchestra, conducted by Esa-Pekka Salonen, then returned to their home country to perform Mahler 3 with Kansas City Symphony in May and again with Oregon Symphony in June.
+Finally, White closed the season with a newly programmed German Lieder recital with pianist MichaÅ‚ Biel in Bergen, Norway, and a summer tour of Il trionfo del Tempo e del Disinganno with Les Arts Florissants.

 In 2023, White won first place in the Queen Sonja Singing Competition in Norway and second place and the audience-awarded Musiq3 Prize of the Public in the Queen Elisabeth Competition in Belgium.